afondiel/computer-vision-challenge/README.md

 ## Requirements

-You can install the depencies packages using `pip` or `conda`.
-For example:
+To install the dependency packages with `pip` and `conda`:

-create a new conda environment using
+create a new conda environment

 ```
-conda create --name cv-hell-world
+conda create --name cv-challenge
 ```
 then,